 • Research shows that the longer Rohingya refugee children go without access to education, the more uncertain their future is, and the more at risk they are of becoming a lost generation.

-• The author notes that Rohingya refugees are not granted official refugee status in Bangladesh, they are not permitted to attend local schools in that country.
-They can attend learning center classes within the refugee camps hosted by the United Nations Children’s Fund and other partners.
+• The author notes that Rohingya refugees are not granted official refugee status in Bangladesh, so they are not permitted to attend local schools in that country.
+They can attend learning center classes within the refugee camps hosted by the United Nations Children's Fund and other partners.
 However, these classes are only for part of the day and are not as substantial as a high school diploma.
 What other options do these children have to obtain a more formal education?

 • Here are some stories about the Rohingya refugee children from the #SpaceOnEarth campaign.

 The boy’s eyes lit up when he talked about his dream of becoming a doctor.

 Seven-year-old “Mohammad” – not his real name – is a Rohingya Muslim from Myanmar.
 I met him at a learning center at a refugee camp in Cox’s Bazar, Bangladesh, in early July 2019.

 After sharing his aspirations, Mohammed quickly remembered reality.

 “I know my dreams will never come true,” he said with a faint smile.

 Refugee crisis of global proportions

 Mohammed is among the more than 700,000 Rohingya who have taken refuge in Bangladesh after an ethnic cleansing campaign of rape, killing and torture by the Myanmar military in mid-2017.
 They joined the more than 200,000 Rohingyas who had previously fled Myanmar’s brutal efforts to rid the Buddhist-majority country of this marginalized Muslim minority.